The Pretty Reckless: 2012–2014: Hit Me Like a Man EP, commercial success with Going to Hell

-2016–2019: Who You Selling For
+2015–2017: Who You Selling For

-In the beginning of September 2015, Momsen confirmed that the band was working on new material in the studio.
-Writing for the album began shortly after the completion of two years of touring in support of the band's second studio album, Going to Hell (2014).
+Writing for the band's third album began shortly after the completion of two years of touring in support of the band's second studio album, Going to Hell (2014).
 "We had so much we wanted to say, it was like shaking a can of soda on tour, and then when we started writing we cracked the seal", Momsen said.
 "The touring life is very isolating.
 You look at the world through a bus or airplane window.
 But music is the healing factor.
 It's the one thing that is grounding and a true companion through the forest.
 It saved us—again."
-On April 14, 2016, Momsen confirmed via Twitter that the new album was almost finished.
-The lead single from the band's third studio album, "Take Me Down", had its world premiere on iHeartRadio stations on July 14, 2016 and became the band's fourth single to top the Mainstream Rock chart.
-The single was released digitally the next day, and was serviced to US active rock radio on July 19.
-The band's third studio album, Who You Selling For, was released on October 21, 2016 by Razor & Tie.
+The band released "Take Me Down" as the lead single for their third studio album on July 15, 2016.
+It became the band's fourth single to top the Mainstream Rock chart and was serviced to US active rock radio on July 19.
+The music video for "Take Me Down" was released on September 29, 2016.
+The band's third studio album, Who You Selling For, was released on October 21, 2016, by Razor & Tie.

-In support of the album, the band embarked on the Who You Selling For Tour, which kicked off on October 20, 2016 in Tulsa, Oklahoma.
+The band's Who You Selling For Tour started in October 3, 2016 with a show in Paris, France, followed by Berlin, Germany on October 6 and London, England on October 10.
+The band then played various shows in North America from October 20 to December 6, 2016.
 The official music video for the album's second single "Oh My God" was released on February 8, 2017.
-During the tour, on May 17, 2017, the band was the opening act for Soundgarden during lead vocalist Chris Cornell's last performance, at the Fox Theater in Detroit, Michigan, before he committed suicide.
+During the tour, on May 17, 2017, the band was the opening act for Soundgarden during lead vocalist Chris Cornell's last performance, at the Fox Theater in Detroit, Michigan, before his suicide.
 The Pretty Reckless paid tribute to Cornell by performing a cover version of Audioslave's "Like a Stone" on May 20 at the Philadelphia radio station WMMR's annual MMR-B-Q at BB&T Pavilion in Camden, New Jersey.
-A third single, "Back to the River", featuring Warren Haynes of the Allman Brothers Band was released on June 13, 2017.
+A third single, "Back to the River", featuring Warren Haynes of Gov't Mule and the Allman Brothers Band was released on June 13, 2017.